 Because your e-commerce knowledge will grow during the project, Baldwin proposes to stay flexible and come up with the best solution on the fly.

-That will work so much better then to jump to conclusions at the beginning of the project.
+That works much better than making (too) quick decisions at the start of the project.

-Example: after signing your fixed price offer you get a new idea, or you want to adapt something we built to take a head start on a competitor’s webshop, or the developer discovers a conflict with a third party webservice that could not be foreseen while scoping the project.
+An example: after signing the fixed price contract, you have a new idea.
+Or you would like to adjust a function that we have built in order to get a head start on a competitor’s webshop.
+Or the developer has just discovered a conflict with a third-party web service that could not be foreseen.

-You want the webshop to be better aligned to your company, while the web agency wants to be rewarded for the delivered work.
+You want the webshop to be better suited to your business, while the web agency wants to be rewarded for the work done.

 Avoid a “technical debt”

-The only way to avoid a technical debt, is to go for quality from the start.
-We would prefer to postpone an extra module until it fits your budget then to build halfway, because it will hunt you and us in a later phase.
+The only way to avoid technical debt is to go for quality from the beginning.
+At Baldwin, we do that, and we’d rather postpone a module until it fits your budget than build it half-assed.
+Because otherwise that will always haunt you.

 Conclusion: mutual trust is mandatory

 There you go.
 Now you know why, at Baldwin, we prefer hourly estimates to fixed price quotes.
 We understand if this still feels a little strange.
 But that is precisely why we focus so hard on mutual trust.
 We go for complete transparency, from start to finish.
 That way, as a client, you are very much involved in the process and you are aware of every step we take together.

 Therefore, at Baldwin, you can always follow the tasks we perform perfectly in the system we work with.